tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

 ### 3.4 Get/Set services on runtime

-After the `orbbec_camera_node` launched, you can use services to get/set the camera parameters and control the camera on runtime.
+After launching the `orbbec_camera_node` , services can be used to control the camera in real-time and adjust its parameters.

 For example: